 Many people are on Social Media because they are promised huge results – or they see the success stories from others and want a piece of the cake, too.
 Often when starting out what “results” they are looking for remains vague and many people do not have a clear idea what they want to achieve with their social media activity.

 The problem with not having a clear opinion on what kind of “results” you are looking for is that, without a clear goal in mind, all activities in social media tend to be unfocused.
 If that is the case, most of the time you will not get the best results from your social media marketing efforts.
-Furthermore you cannot even say afterwards if you reached your goals or not and how far you missed them – simply because you did not have any goals.
+Furthermore, you cannot even say afterward if you reached your goals or not and how far you missed them – simply because you did not have any goals.

 To get the best results from the effort you put into your social media activities, you need to set goals and have a clear idea on how you figure out if you are making any progress to reach your goals.